-ONTAP clusters

-- Astra Trident: Astra Trident version 22.10 or later must exist on both the source and destination Kubernetes clusters that utilize ONTAP as a backend.
-Astra Control supports replication with NetApp SnapMirror technology using storage classes backed by the following drivers: - ° ontap-nas - ° ontap-san - Licenses: ONTAP SnapMirror asynchronous licenses using the Data Protection bundle must be enabled on both the source and destination ONTAP clusters.
+- ONTAP clusters: - Trident: Astra Trident version 22.07 or later must exist on both the source and destination Kubernetes clusters that utilize ONTAP as a backend. - Licenses: ONTAP SnapMirror asynchronous licenses using the Data Protection bundle must be enabled on both the source and destination ONTAP clusters.
 Refer to SnapMirror licensing overview in ONTAP for more information.